Project Grant – Fall 2016 Registration Instructions

 This task collects information used for the purpose of peer review administration.

-Suggested Reviewers for this Application: Suggest Canadian and/or international reviewers that you feel have the expertise to review your application.
+Suggested Reviewers for this Application: Suggest at least 5 Canadian and/or international reviewers that you feel have the expertise to review your application.
 CIHR reserves the right to make the final selection of reviewers.
 You should not suggest reviewers in conflict of interest.
-Consult the Conflict of interest guidelines on the CIHR website for more information.
+Consult the Conflict of Interest and Confidentiality Agreement for Peer Reviewers and Peer Review Observers on the CIHR website for more information.
+CIHR reserves the right to make the final selection of reviewers.

 Reviewers to exclude for this Application: Provide the names of individuals that you feel cannot provide an objective review of your application and add comments specifying why the reviewer should be excluded from this application.